Cestvs: The Roman Fighter: Anime

 An anime television series adaptation was announced in November 2020.
 The series was directed by Kazuya Monma, with Toshifumi Kawase serving as chief director and script supervisor, and produced by Bandai Namco Pictures.
 Masahiro Tokuda, Akihiro Manabe, and Yoshiyasu Ueda are composing the music.
-Logic&Magic are producing the CG.
 The boxing scenes are supervised by professional boxer Yoshihiro Kamegai.
-The 3D character designs are handled by Kei Yoshikuni, while the 2D character designs are handled by Yuka Shiga and Ako Nakazawa.
-The series aired on Fuji TV's +Ultra late night anime block from April 15 to June 24, 2021.
+The 3DCG animation is produced by Logic&Magic, with character designs handled by Kei Yoshikuni, while the 2D character designs are handled by Yuka Shiga and Ako Nakazawa.
+The series aired on Fuji TV's +Ultra programming block from April 15 to June 24, 2021.
 The opening theme song, "Endeavor", is performed by Dragon Ash, while the ending theme song, "Kirei Da" (You're Beautiful), is performed by Sarasa Kadowaki.
 Crunchyroll licensed the series outside of Asia.